Police: Only one perpetrator in the train attack

 Police and emergency services were quickly on scene at Huntingdon station, twelve miles north of London, as the police station is right next door.
 Eight minutes after the first emergency calls, armed police forces had boarded the stopped train and arrested two suspected perpetrators.

 A total of ten people were taken to hospital by ambulance and one more person sought treatment themselves.
-On Saturday morning, the police announced that four people were able to leave the hospital.
-However, two are still being treated with life-threatening injuries.
+On Sunday evening, the police announced that five people were able to leave the hospital.
+However, one man is still being treated with life-threatening injuries.
+He worked on the train and is said to have tried to stop the perpetrator.

 "The counter-terrorism police initially supported our investigation.
-However, at this stage there is nothing to suggest that this is an act of terrorism," says John Loveless.
+However, at this stage there is nothing to suggest that this is a terrorist act," said Police Commissioner John Loveless during a press conference earlier on Sunday.

 “Pure panic”